 Mystery never let anything stop her or keep her down, from her gunshot and trap injuries as a young wolf to Father Time as she aged.
 Only in her last few months, approaching her 18th birthday, did she begin to show any signs of slowing down.
 But time did catch up to her in the end, as it always must, and she passed away peacefully in April of 2017, with Rose and Big Boy by her side.
 They had faithfully ministered to her in her final illness, always making sure to stand guard over her and keep her company.
-Rose would actually nuzzle and lick Mystery each morning to make her get up for her pills.
+Rose would actually nuzzle and lick Mystery each morning to make her get up for her medicine.

 Mystery’s fiery passion and strength never diminished.
 She was the single strongest animal any of us have ever known.
 We are eternally grateful to her for the lessons she left us with, and for the privilege of knowing her.